 Tasmania, Australia, is no ordinary place.
 And the Reece Community High School, in Devonport, Tasmania, is no ordinary school setting.
-One of its buildings houses one-hundred students in four "principal learning areas," or PLAs (classrooms is not in the vocabulary here).
+One of its buildings houses 100 students in four "principal learning areas," or PLAs (classrooms is not in the vocabulary here).
 The large rooms incorporate multiple activity centers that flow into one another, and each room connects to the outdoors.
 Teachers have specific places to work, and all four PLAs can share a common area.
 Notably missing are the long corridors typical of many schools.
 Walking through this relaxed, intimate setting, it's easy to forget you are on a larger campus that accommodates 600 students.

 Reece students frequently enthuse about a sense of belonging fostered by being part of a successfully designed small learning community, or SLC, as architects and school designers dub such facilities.
 The SLC phenomenon is an offshoot of the small-schools movement, which has been gathering steam steadily over the past several years in the United States and beyond.
 With grant money from influential organizations such as the Bill & Melinda Gates and Annenberg foundations, and with school systems themselves investing heavily to break down the scale of their larger schools, SLCs appear to be the manifestation of a permanent shift toward thinking small.